taikedz/notes/vim_shortcuts.md

 :set nopaste | cancel "paste" mode ga ; g8 | display the ASCII or UTF-8 code in the status area

+To indent a block of 6 lines 3 tab stops in, use the following sequence from command mode, from the topmost line:

+	Shift+V
+	5
+	Dn
+	3
+	>

+* `Shift+V` activates line selection mode
+* `5` then `Dn` selects five extra lines - so including the one you are on, this makes 6
+* `3` then `>` causes the selection to be shifted 3 tab stops

 # Useful vim configurations

 Add the following to your `~/.vimrc` file